What to Pack for Lincoln

 December, January, February

-Add: Insulated winter coat, Warm hat, gloves, and scarf, Thermal base layers, Waterproof boots with good traction
+Add: Insulated winter coat, Thermal base layers, Wool hat and gloves, Waterproof boots with grip, Heavy scarf

 Spring